realbigmitchell/realbigmitchell.github.io/_drafts/gps-primer.markdown

 ---
 layout: post
-title: "How GPS Actually Works: Part 1"
+title: "How GPS Works: Part 1"
-description: "Where in the world is my Android phone?"
-# date: 2020-04-21 21:24:17 -0700
+description: "Peeking under the hood of satellite navigation"
+date: 2021-03-05
 categories: technical
+use_mathjax: true
 ---

 ## Introduction

 GPS is one of those things that everyone uses all the time but nobody really thinks about.

 A recent conversation I had with friends turned up some surprising questions.
 GPS communication is two-way, right?
 That's why it doesn't work in cities, because too many people are trying to use it?
 Don't they have to keep adding satellites as more people use the system?
-Doesn't the government know when you use it?

 It turns out these are all common misconceptions.
 The genius of GPS, and the reason it is so ubiquitous, is that communication is one-way.
 Your device doesn't have to transmit anything to work out its location, so there is no limit to the number of users and the US government has no way of knowing when you use it.

 Most people have a basic mental model for how GPS works that goes something like, "My phone finds the distance to three satellites and uses that information to triangulate its position."
-That covers the basics, but it turns out there are some interesting details to this process.
-This post aims to lay out those details in an easily digestible fashion.
+That covers the basics, but it turns out there are some interesting nuances to this process.

+This post aims to lay out the fundamentals of satellite navigation in an easily digestible fashion.

 ## Background